-Knowing their paths would likely not cross again, Lavan begins the pact with Ya’akov by warning Ya’akov not to mistreat his wives or to take additional wives besides them—God is a witness between Lavan and Ya’akov, and Ya’akov must take care of Raḥel and Lei’ah.
+Knowing their paths would likely not cross again, Lavan begins the pact with Ya’akov by warning Ya’akov not to mistreat his wives, nor take additional wives besides them.
+That God is a witness between Lavan and Ya’akov that Ya’akov will take care of Raḥel and Lei’ah.

 Aliyah #7: 31:51 - 32:3

 The parshah concludes with the completion of their new pact.
-They set up their pillar as a border-crossing and agree that neither will cross the other side with any hostile intent, which essentially forms a peace treaty between their tribes with God as their witness.
+They set up their pillar as a border-crossing, and agree that neither will cross the other side with any hostile intent.
+Essentially forming a peace treaty between their tribes, with God as their witness.
 They share a meal and spend the night in that location before Ya’akov departs with his family in the morning.
-As they leave to head back to the home of Ya’akov's father, Yitzḥak, Ya’akov encounters some angels—a foreshadowing of what is to come in next week’s parshah.
+As they leave, to head back to the home of his father Yitzḥak, Ya’akov encounters some angels - a foreshadowing of what is to come in next week’s parshah.